 Q: How do I declare a major/minor in Psychology?

-A: To declare, go to the Psychology office (301 Wilson) and ask to speak with Lydia Dumas.
-Lydia is our Education Coordinator for the department.
-She can give you the paperwork you need, and assign you an advisor.
+A: To declare your major or minor in Psychology, please go to the Psychology administrative office (301 Wilson Hall) and speak with the department Administrative Specialist, Orrapan (Olly) Aphayavong.
+She can give you all necessary paperwork and assign you an advisor.

 Q: I’m interested in finding out more about majoring/minoring in Psychology, who should I talk to?